yig/GMU-CS425/README.md

 * 2022-10-21: Suggest that components that are simple subclasses should provide a constructor that takes the superclass.
 * 2022-10-26: Mentioned gcc slow compile with sol in debug mode.
 * 2022-10-26: Added What's Next? discussion of text rendering and debug GUI.
+* 2022-10-28: More information about Dear ImGui integration.